rpatterson/iiswsgi/README.rst

 Known Issues
 ============

+FCGI Process not launching under IIS
+    The sample app will deploy just fine to IISExpress/Web Matrix, but when switched over to full IIS, it reports that the FCGI process exited prematurely.
+Even after instrumenting the very top of the script with writes to a file followed by ``flush()`` and ``fsync()`` the file still has nothing in it.
+So it seems like IIS is never actually launching the processs.
+If anyone can test this and give some insight, it would be greatly appreciated.

 Can't access ``APPL_PHYSICAL_PATH`` in ``runCommand`` provider
     The current method of searching for the  is far too fragile and it would be vastly preferable if MSDeploy or WebPI set the